Pack Up Your Troubles (1932 film): Production

-The initial shot of Laurel and Hardy sitting in the park at the beginning of the recruitment scene was filmed at Palisades Park in Santa Monica, California.
 The recruitment scenes were filmed at what is now Will Rogers Memorial Park, a public park in Beverly Hills, California.

 Reception

 Leonard Maltin wrote, "Daffy duo are drafted during WW 1 ...
 Good fun."
 Leslie Halliwell gave it one of four stars: "Patchy comedy vehicle in which too many gags are not fully thought out or timed."

 Preservation

 Pack Up Your Troubles was restored by the UCLA Film and Television Archive from the 35mm nitrate original picture negative, a 35mm nitrate lavender positive, a 35mm master positive and a 35mm nitrate variable density track negative.
 Restoration funding was provided by the Hobson/Lucas Family Foundation.
 The restoration had its world premiere at the 2024 UCLA Festival of Preservation.